man-group/ArcticDB/docs/mkdocs/docs/index.md

 ac = adb.Arctic('mem://')
 ```

-For concurrent access to a local backend, we recommend LMDB connected to tmpfs.
+For concurrent access to a local backend, we recommend LMDB connected to tmpfs, see [LMDB and In-Memory Tutorial](tutorials/lmdb_and_in_memory.md).